Back to blog

 UX/UI Design Principles for Mobile Apps

 Great UX/UI design is the difference between an app users love and one they uninstall in 5 minutes.
-In this article, we explore the fundamental principles of effective mobile design.
+But for the business paying for that app, design is much more than aesthetics β€” it is one of the highest-leverage investments in the entire project, with a direct line to conversion rates, retention, and support costs.
+In this article, we explore the fundamental principles of effective mobile design, what professional UX work actually costs in 2026, and how to evaluate the design work your agency delivers.

 What is UX and UI?